Edited by Mike Aquino.

 Stopping the flow of fakes into Hong Kong may well be a fool’s errand, though.
 The People’s Republic of China, just over the border, manufactures over 80% of the world’s counterfeit goods, catering to a ravenous local market for fakes.

-Despite Hong Kong law imposing a penalty of up to HK$500,000 (US$64,000) on importers of counterfeit goods, business is too good – and law enforcement can hardly keep up!
+Despite Hong Kong law imposing a penalty of up to HK$500,000 (around US$64,000) and up to five years in prison for importers of counterfeit goods, business is too good – and law enforcement can hardly keep up!

-Business for fakes will always be good in places like the Mongkok Ladies Market and Temple Street Night Market.
-At these places, you’ll find street sellers touting imitation goods out in the open.
+Business for fakes is consistent in places like the Mongkok Ladies Market and Temple Street Night Market.
+At these markets, you’ll find street sellers touting imitation goods out in the open.
 If you’re looking to buy, we’ve got a guide to help you get started.

 What are fakes, anyway?